mxagar/eda_fe_summary/README.md

 The steps in the data science pipeline that need to be carried out to answer business questions are:

-1. Data Understanding & Formulation of the Questions
+1. Data Ingestion & Understanding and Formulation of the Questions
 2. Data Cleaning
 3. Exploratory Data Analysis
 4. Feature Engineering
 5. Feature Selection
-6. Data Modelling
+6. Data Modeling

-The file [data_processing.py](data_processing.py) compiles the most important tools I use for the steps 2-5, following the [80/20 Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
-Additionally, the folder [`utils/`](utils) contains very basic template files for a data science project setup:
+The file [data_processing.py](data_processing.py) compiles the most important tools I use for all steps 1-6, following the [80/20 Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle); I focus mainly on steps 1-5 (i.e., data processing).
+This companion `README.md` provides with some practical guidelines associated with the code, summarized very schematically.
+Notes:

+- This guide assumes familiarity with `python`, `numpy`, `pandas`, `matplotlib`, `seaborn`, `sklearn` and `scipy`, among others.
+- I presume you are acquainted with machine learning and data science concepts.
+- Mainly **tabular data** is considered; however, very basic natural text processing (NLP) approaches are introduced in the feature engineering section.
+- From a data engineering perspective, the steps 1-6 are often assigned to well defined pipelines:
+  - **ETL Pipeline = Extract, Transform, Load**: all the processing necessary to fetch the data from different sources, format them correctly and store everything aggregated for later use.
+That is mostly covered by the steps *Data Ingestion*, *Data Cleaning* and *Feature Engineering*.
+Database management is not discussed here, but minor code snippets to deal with SQL databases are provided.
+  - **Inference / Machine Learning Pipeline**: this pipeline takes the dataset produced by the ETL pipeline and transforms it to feed a model, which is trained.
+That is mostly covered by the steps *Feature Engineering*, *Feature Selection* and *Data Modeling*.
+- Without being the focus, some tips for production are listed, e.g., the creation of `Pipelines` and `Transformer` classes.
+- I have compiled the contents in the guide and the code file during several years, so you might find duplicated and messy sections :sweat_smile:.

+In addition to the [data_processing.py](data_processing.py) file, I added the folder [`utils/`](utils), which contains very basic template files that I use for setting up my small data science side projects:

 - `README.md`
 - `conda.yaml`
 - `requirements.txt`

-In the following, some practical guidelines are summarized very schematically.
-Notes:

-- This guide assumes familiarity with `python`, `numpy`, `pandas`, `matplotlib`, `seaborn`, `sklearn` and `scipy`, among others.
-- Additionally, I presume you are acquainted with machine learning and data science concepts.
-- Finally, mainly **tabular data** is considered; however, very basic natural text processing (MLP) approaches are introduced in the feature engineering section.

-For more information on the motivation of the guide, see my [blog post](https://mikelsagardia.io/blog/data-processing-guide.html).
+Finally, for more information on the motivation of the guide, see my [blog post](https://mikelsagardia.io/blog/data-processing-guide.html).

 ### Table of Contents